NGIOproject/benchmarks/README.md

 The ngio-kernel-benchmarks directory contains level1 kernel benchmarks (build on ones originally developed for the Adept project (https://github.com/EPCCed/adept-kernel-openmp)).
 Of particular interest for I/O is the file parse benchmark, which does file operations either using linux posix functionality or the pmem.io library.

+# NEXTGenIO Micro Benchmarks - Serial

+The ngio-micro-benchmarks directory contains level0 micro benchmarks (build on ones originally developed for the Adept project (https://github.com/EPCCed/adept-micro-openmp)).
+Of particular interest for I/O are the file benchmarks, which evaluate the costs of file open and writing/reading in various different modes, using linux posix functionality or the pmem.io library.

+The memory benchmarks have also been extended to use the vmem functionality from pmem.io to use memory on a non-volatile device rather than standard main memory.